 By spending a couple minutes to process your white paper PDF before you publish, you can vastly increase its visibility to Google and your potential readers.

 Here are those three habits that make all the difference.

 Habit #1: Give your file a sensible name

-Don’t give your white paper a filename that only makes sense to some internal production or content management system, like:
+Don’t give a white paper a filename that makes no sense to man nor beast, like:

-Instead, use a filename that people and search engines can read, one that includes your keywords or even the full title of your white paper:
+Instead, rename your PDF file to something that people and search engines can read, one that includes your keywords or even the full title of your white paper:

 Habit #2: Put your SEO keywords in the PDF